agraef/raptor7/README.md

 There are two routing matrices, inputs on the left and outputs on the right.
 You can also recall the default setup, or save and later reload your own custom setup with the buttons at the bottom of the subpatch.
 Your custom setup will also be recalled when Raptor launches.

 The columns 1-4 in each routing matrix denote your first four physical Pd MIDI ports, while the rows correspond to your virtual ports for your primary keyboard/synth I/O, labeled "Keys/Synth #1", as well as three controller I/O ports labeled "Control #2" to "Control #4".
-In the current implementation, Control #3 and #4 are both reserved for Launchpad devices, while Control #2 is to be used with all the other drivers.
+In the current implementation, Control #3 and #4 are both reserved for Launchpad and APC mini devices, while Control #2 is to be used with all the other drivers.

 Note that each physical port 1-4 can only be connected to a single virtual port, or be disconnected from the virtual ports by clicking in the topmost row labeled "-Off-".
 Also note that the "-Off-" option doesn't really disconnect a device from Pd, it only disconnects a port from Raptor's internal processing.